ilyacarey/illumina_library_extracter/README.md

 The final outputs are .tsv files with sequence frequency counts per bin, as well as a .tsv with all the bins merged.
-A multiqc report is also generated
+A multiqc report is also generated.